Posted on 10/26/2010

 Although traditional security features can be applied to polymer banknotes, there are some unique features that make counterfeiting even more difficult.
 One example is the optically variable device (OVD), the transparent “clear window” area on the note.
 This area is created by opacification, which is the process of adding two layers of ink to each side of the note while leaving one area without ink.
 Other traditional security features that can be applied to polymer notes are intaglio, offset and letterpress printing, latent imaging, micro-printing, security threads and watermarks.
 Due to the polymer BOPP, many security features cannot be duplicated by scanning or photocopying.

 As of 2010, eight countries have converted fully to polymer notes: Australia, Bermuda, Brunei, New Zealand, Nicaragua, Papua New Guinea, Romania and Vietnam.
-Other countries that have used polymer notes are Bangladesh, Brazil, Chile, China, Guatemala, Hong Kong, Indonesia, Israel, Kuwait, Malaysia, Mexico, Nepal, Nigeria, Northern Ireland, Paraguay, Samoa, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand and Zambia.
+Other countries that have used polymer notes are Bangladesh, Brazil, Chile, China, Guatemala, Hong Kong, China, Indonesia, Israel, Kuwait, Malaysia, Mexico, Nepal, Nigeria, Northern Ireland, Paraguay, Samoa, Singapore, Solomon Islands, Sri Lanka, Taiwan, China, Thailand and Zambia.
 Thailand and the Solomon Islands no longer issue them.
 Some nice commemorative issued polymer banknotes are the Australian 1988 10 Dollar (the first issued polymer banknote), the Kuwait 1993 1 Dinar and the Mexican 2010 100 Pesos.
 I have all three of these in my own collection.

 PMG 66 Gem Uncirculated EPQ

 The OVD (in the upper-right corner on the front) includes an image of